-Note that some prerequisites may be completed in the first few semesters of the graduate program if approved by the hydrology program faculty.
-Graduate courses may be used to fulfill one or more of these requirements after approval by the HSE Graduate Admissions Committee and the student's Thesis Committee.
+Note that some prerequisites may be completed in the first few semesters of the graduate program if approved by the HSE Director.

 Students will work with their academic advisors and graduate thesis committees to establish plans of study that best fit their individual interests and goals.
 Each student will develop and submit a plan of study to their advisor during the first semester of enrollment.
 Doctoral students may transfer in credits from an earned M.S. graduate program according to requirements listed in the Graduate Degrees and Requirements (p.
 38) section of the graduate bulletin, and after approval by the student's thesis committee.
-Recommended prerequisite courses may be taken for credit during the first year a student is enrolled in HSE.
-In some cases, graduate courses may satisfy one or more prerequisites if approved by the hydrology program faculty.
-For more information also see the HSE Graduate Handbook - http://hydrology.mines.edu/graduate\program.html